Weapon Props and Packets

 Shields are defensive props used to block weapon blows.
 They cannot be used to strike another player.
 They are generally constructed from plastic or sturdy foam, although some shields of light wood are allowed if the edges are properly padded.
 All exposed edges must be foam or protected with 5/8″ thick foam piping.
 Most shields use a handle and an arm strap, but light shields might only have a single handle.

-A buckler is a small shield that cannot be more that 24″ at its longest dimension.
-A full sized shield cannot be more that 36″ at its longest dimension.
+A small shield cannot be more that 24″ at its longest dimension.
+A large shield cannot be more that 36″ at its longest dimension.

 Shield Maximum Dimensions